onnx/onnx/docs/Operators.md

   * **attribute**:
     <dl>
       <dt>dtype</dt>
-      <dd>(Optional) The data type for the elements of the output tensor, if not specified, we will usethe data type of the input tensor.</dd>
+      <dd>(Optional) The data type for the elements of the output tensor, if not specified, we will use the data type of the input tensor.</dd>
       <dt>mean</dt>
       <dd>The mean of the normal distribution.</dd>
       <dt>scale</dt>